 Off the streets into breathtaking Ubud Resorts

-In one moment I am standing in the hustle and bustle of the busy Ubud street, surrounded by massage parlours and a variety of restaurants, with people flocking in every direction to get to their next Ubud activities.
+In one moment, I am standing in the hustle and bustle of the busy Ubud street, surrounded by massage parlours and a variety of restaurants, with people flocking in every direction to get to their following Ubud activities.

-Then, in an instant, I step into a fine lobby of a spectacular resort and It’s like I entered into another Kingdom altogether.
+Then, in an instant, I step into a pleasing lobby of a spectacular resort, and It’s like I have entered into another Kingdom altogether.

-Ubud is full of accommodations of all sorts with a range of budgets and ratings, but it’s the breathtaking 5-star resorts that tourist come to stay for their Ubud accommodation.
+Ubud is full of accommodations of all sorts with a range of budgets and ratings, but it’s the breathtaking 5-star resorts that tourists come to stay for their Ubud accommodation.

-It’s easy to see why as well with it’s luxury rooms, swimming pools, top-class restaurants, and even Spa centres that come with it and the best bit is these fine Ubud resorts are blended perfectly within the busy town centre.
+It’s easy to see why with its luxury rooms, swimming pools, top-class restaurants, and even Spa centres that come with it, and the best bit is these fine Ubud resorts are blended perfectly within the busy town centre.
 It’s all very convenient for any traveller.

-I can’t forget to give a little shout out to the fabulous Alaya Resort either, one of the finest and prettiest resorts I have stayed at.
+I can’t forget to shout out to the fabulous Alaya Resort, one of the finest and prettiest resorts I’ve stayed.
 Alaya says culture from the moment you step off the streets and into the lobby of a whole new world.

-Culture does indeed live in Ubud and it’s all around you when you are exploring the popular tourist town.
+Culture does indeed live in Ubud, and it’s all around you when you are exploring the famous tourist town.

-There are beautiful temples, The Tegallalang Rice-fields, museums and fine historic palaces are all a great sight to see and offers a cultural experience for all visitors who are looking at what to do in Ubud.
+Beautiful temples, The Tegallalang Rice fields, museums, and fine historic palaces are all incredible sights for a cultural experience for all visitors looking at what to do in Ubud.

-A favourite cultural experience of mine was purchasing a ticket to the Balinese Legong dance from a local off the Bali streets and heading to a delightful performance that ran for a about 90-minutes in the bliss evening times.
+A favourite cultural experience was purchasing a ticket to the Balinese Legong dance from local Bali streets and heading to a delightful performance that ran for about 90-minutes in the bliss evening times.

-The Balinese show featured beautiful Balinese women in traditional dress, amazing costumes and a great Balinese histroic story that was told throughout the performance.
+The Balinese show featured beautiful Balinese women in traditional dress, fabulous costumes and a great Balinese historical story told throughout the performance.

-A Legong dance perfromance features throughout many locations in the Ubud town and I must suggest that you purchase an affordable ticket to the best show in Bali.
+A Legong dance performance features many locations in Ubud town, and I suggest that you purchase an affordable ticket to the best show in Bali.
 You won’t regret it.

 Inside the Monkeys Den at Ubud Monkey Forest

-Monkeys run across the street, monkeys steal your food and the moneys dazzle you at will but the place you will find the most monkeys is inside their very own den, The Sacred Monkey Forest Sanctuary.
+Monkeys run across the street, monkeys steal your food, and the monkeys dazzle you at will, but you will find the most monkeys inside their very own den, The Sacred Monkey Forest Sanctuary.

-To stroll into the forest, that includes a few market stalls, some temples and the energetic monkeys are swinging from tree to tree, putting on a show for the watching tourists.
+To stroll into the forest, which includes a few market stalls, some temples and the energetic monkeys are swinging from tree to tree, putting on a show for the watching tourists.

-I know first-hand, that you do need to tread with caution around these cute little monkeys, who are quite tamed but do have a bite if feel the slightest amount of threat and if you react in any way that gets those monkeys feeling a little nervous, they may decide to have a little chomp with their sharp teeth.
+I know first-hand that you do need to tread with caution around these cute little monkeys, who are pretty tame but do have a bite if you feel the slightest amount of threat and if you react in any way that gets those monkeys feeling a little nervous, they may decide to have a little chomp with their sharp teeth.

 Walking the streets of Ubud Bali

-It’s loads of fun on the Ubud walking street, or any streets of Bali, and to say g’day to the locals who are indeed friendly and polite.
+It’s loads of fun on the Ubud walking street or any roads of Bali, and to say g’day to the locals who are indeed friendly and polite.

-It’s great to Wander into a coffee shop at will and enjoy a delicious cappuccino or frappe, or whatever it is you desire, maybe you prefer a little Indonesian cuisine and what to step into a restaurant for lunch or dinner.
+It’s excellent to Wander into a coffee shop at will and enjoy a delicious cappuccino or frappe.
+Whatever it is you desire, maybe you prefer a petite Indonesian cuisine and what to step into a restaurant for lunch or dinner.

-To walk into the bustling markets in Ubud Bali and take home a bit of a souvenir to treasure the time spent in Ubud long after you have left will not cost much at all and will be cherished.
+To walk into the bustling markets in Ubud Bali and take home a bit of a souvenir to treasure the time spent in Ubud long after leaving will not cost much and will be cherished.

 Or you can window shop for an item and purchase something a little more modern and expensive at a range of retail outlets available on the streets.

-There may be no beach in Ubud, but that doesn’t take away the romance of being on a tropical vacation in paradise with many stunning Ubud resorts and hotels, where the cocktails are still cold, the weather is hot and the cool swimming pools are welcome relief from the simmering heat in Bali.
+There isn’t a beach in Ubud, but t doesn’t take the romance of being on a tropical vacation in paradise with many stunning Ubud resorts and hotels.
+Where the cocktails are still cold, the weather is hot, and the fantastic swimming pools are a welcome relief from the simmering heat in Bali.

-All the while, here I am walking the streets of Bali and savouring everything that this beautiful planet has to offer for the common folk like me and you.
-It’s walking the streets, the only real way to see any destination.
+All the while, here I am, walking the streets of Bali and savouring everything that this beautiful planet has to offer for the common folk like me and you.
+It’s walking the streets, the only natural way to see any destination.